7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 Lisa Stevens, Account Development Coordinator

 Lisa is licensed in Life and Health and has her Series 6 and 63 licenses.
-She is known for her communication abilities and can simplify difficult topics and explain them in everyday language, making implementation and compliance much easier.
+She is known for her communication abilities and can simplify difficult topics and explain them in everyday language, making implementation and understanding compliance much easier.
 Lisa was recently named the Account Development Coordinator of the year for American Fidelity.